agudze-silas/ml-zoomcamp/week-3/README.md

 ### Machine Learning for Classification
-This week we are going to work on a classification project.
+This week we are going to work on a classification project for churn prediction.